PierreSenellart/provsql/doc/TODO/inversion-free.md

    construction replaces the OBDD's atom-frontier memo with explicit structural recursion, so the *polynomial-size* worry is largely dissolved (size is `O(|lineage|)` by construction; the size guard still backstops).
+The proof-of-concept spike (see *Validation*) already confirms the bounded- frontier recursion is correct and linear on the witness — but it computed the probability *inline*; the residual risk is the *materialised* d-DNNF preserving determinism/decomposability node-by-node.
 The correctness obligation it inherits is twofold: every `AND` must be genuinely **decomposable** (children variable-disjoint — i.e. `independent_split` is sound, never grouping correlated parts), and every `OR` must be genuinely